-The studies in this department will include the formation, management and care of gardens, hot-beds, propagating houses, green-houses, nurseries, orchards, tree plantations and ornamental grounds.
-The instruction will be from text-books and by lectures in the class room, together with illustrations and applications in the propagating and greenhouses, botanical garden and arboretum, and upon the vegetable and fruit grounds.
-See also pages 26 and 54.
+The studies in this department will include the formation, management and care of gardens, hot-beds, propagating houses, green-houses nurseries, orchards, tree plantations and ornamental grounds.
+The instruction will be from text-books and by lectures in the class-room, together with illustrations and applications in the propagating and greenhouses, botanical garden and arboretum, and upon the vegetable and fruit grounds.
+See also page 25.

-2.-Composition and classes of soils, with reference to their uses; Fertilizers; Vegetable physiology, and laws of growth of plants; Chemical treatment of soils; Manufacture and application of manure; Laying out and mapping of grounds; Mechanical treatment of soils; Drainage; Insects injurious to vegetation.
+2. Composition and classes of soils, with reference to their uses; Fertilizers; Vegetable physiology, and laws of growth of plants; Chemical treatment of soils; Manufacture and application of manure; Laying out and mapping of grounds; Mechanical treatment of soils; Drainage; Insects injurious to vegetation.

-3.-Fruit growing; Planting and treating of orchards; Forest culture; Management of Nurseries; Propagating, grafting, etc.; Plans of orchards, gardens, etc.; Records; Management of market and vegetable gardens; Small fruit culture.
+3. Fruit growing; Planting and treatment of orchards; Forest culture; Management of Nurseries; Propagating, grafting, etc.; Plans of orchards, gardens, etc.; Records; Management of market and vegetable gardens; Small fruit culture.

-4.-Care of hot and green-houses; Propagating houses; Conservatories; Floriculture; Garden architecture; Ornamentation; Green-house work; Landscape gardening; Ancient and foreign horticulture.
+4. Care of hot and green-houses; Propagating houses; Conservatories; Floriculture; Garden architecture; Ornamentation; Greenhouse work; Landscape gardening; Ancient and foreign horticulture.

-ENGINEERING and ARCHITECTURE.
+ENGINEERING AND ARCHITECTUKE.

-See the Schools of Engineering and the School of Architecture, pages 27 to 36; also the courses of study on pages 55 and 56.
+See the Schools of Engineering and the School of Architecture, pages 26 to 35; also the courses of study on pages 53 and 58.